julia-thea-boyadjan/rswag-poc-api/README.md

+Steps to setup project with RSwag & Swagger:
 1. Add rswag gem to Gemfile
 2. Execute `rails g rswag:install`
 3. Generate the shell for the rswag controller spec: